-Successful Fuck Buddies Talk About How They Kept it Casual
+Successful Fuck Buddies Talk About How They Kept It Casual

 Sam: They were very messy nights.
 He was way more fucked than I was, though.

-So presumably you didn’t hook up at this point – you were just sick on her, Patrick?
+So presumably you didn’t hook up at this point—you were just vomiting on her, Patrick?

 Sam: I sent him home and had to sort out all the sick in my sink.
 It was a very long night.
 God knows why I spoke to him again, but I did.
 Patrick, can you remember the first time?